General Class Information:

 Go home with a starter kit!
-If you'd like to continue your new hobby at home right away, I offer all of the ingredients at just a little over my cost, and I buy everything in bulk and can offer very cheap prices to help get you started.
+If you'd like to continue your new hobby at home right away, I offer all of the ingredients for sale, and I buy everything in bulk and can offer very cheap prices to help get you started.
 Sometimes it's tough to wait for your ingredients to arrive in the mail!

 Safely First!
 Since lye, NaOH, is used in this class, you will be provided the best safety equipment for the class.
 A common question: is lye necessary for soap making?
 Yes!
 A base is needed with one hydroxide ion, so Sodium Hydroxide is used...And it has many other uses as well!
 But, don't worry, there is no lye in the final product due to the chemical reaction that takes place between the carrier oils and the lye, which is converted into salt!
 My goal is for you to understand what lye is, how to handle lye & to respect lye, not fear it!
 Come to class to learn more about lye, including its history & many other uses!
 Check out my most recent reviews to see what previous students had to say about working with lye.

 Advanced Cold Process Soap Making Class: Working With Milk, Beer, Aloe, Coffee & Color (3 hours)